 Where to Get a Taxi

 There are two taxi ranks at Kyoto Station on the north and south side of the building.
 You can also find taxi ranks at most other rail stations and bus terminals.
 At other locations it is fairly easy to hail a taxi on the street.
 At taxi ranks, the taxis line up and customers board them in the order they become available.
 For this reason, when boarding at a taxi rank, you cannot choose a particular taxi company.
-When hailing a taxi on the street however, you might want to pick out the better companies by their taxi logos.
+When hailing a taxi on the street however, you might want to pick out the better-known companies by their taxi logos.

 An independent taxi detail: 個人 or “kojin” means independent